The ruck is an awesome piece of equipment to help build your body and move your gear from one location to another.

 Check out this video on how to make a sand bag for your ruck.

-4. If you dont have a ruck/backpack then try a weight vests as they work great as dual purpose at the gym.
+If you don’t have a ruck/backpack then try a weighted vest as they work great as dual purpose at the gym.

 If you’ve got a twenty pound vest or body armor, wear it.